sagesound/customtts/README.md

 Click 'Read Selected Text' in the context menu after highlighting text.

 You can change the API URL, API key, speed and voice by clicking the extension icon in the toolbar.
+If no checkbox is checked, it will generate the whole audio before starting playback.
 The streaming mode is the prefered way of using the extension.
 Credits to [rampadc](https://github.com/rampadc/) for fixing the code.
+The download mode will provide an mp3 file.

 Since you can host your own speech endpoint, privacy and accessibility are as good as the service you're running.